-Tips for Controlling Pain While Cooking for Thanksgiving
+Tips for Controlling Pain While Cooking for the Holidays

 Instead of avoiding the kitchen, now is the perfect time to plan a way to control pain while you cook.
 Dr. Christina Lasich provides six ways to help you control pain while you cook.